chinamike65/hugo-tuolesi/content/book2/book2en.md

 There are many ways to visualize Vajrasattva, and we will introduce the above-mentioned ways of visualization.

-The more you recite the Hundred-Character Mantra, the better.
+The more you recite the Hundred-syllable Mantra, the better.

 Cultivating together is different from cultivating alone.
 Now twenty or thirty people are cultivating together, and reciting it once is twenty or thirty times.